Towanda Fire Rescue is running out of space and looking to upgrade

 The mayor of Towanda and the city administrator both agree upgrades are necessary.
 They said they are currently looking for a new location for the fire dept.

 “The guys do a great job with what they have, and we will just see.
-You know, I hope that we get to grow the department more and at this point, we’re exploring options,” said Andy Newrey, the City Administrator.
+You know, I hope that we get to grow the department more, and at this point, we’re exploring options,” said Andy Newrey, city administrator.

 Chief Pyle said a new station could also be a storm shelter for the town, host events for the community and be a place locals can check their blood pressure and heart rate.
 He said if plans move forward, this will likely become a bond vote in a future election.